-After a two-year struggle to conceive, I got the call I had been waiting for: “Congratulations, you’re pregnant!”
+After a two-year struggle trying to conceive, I got the call I had been waiting for: “Congratulations, you’re pregnant!”
 From that moment, life was all about the little human I was growing inside of me.
-I spent 40 weeks preparing for his arrival – and watched as my belly grew, my feet swelled and my body underwent changes I hadn’t anticipated.
+I spent 40 weeks preparing for his arrival and surviving pregnancy at work – and watched as my belly grew, my feet swelled and my body underwent changes I hadn’t anticipated.
 Sixteen hours after my water broke, I gave birth to a beautiful baby boy at 9:04 a.m. on April 27, 2017.
 His name is Nicholas John.

-The baby journals are all blank (#newmomfail), but I did make time to write weekly diary entries during my maternity leave.
+The baby journals are all blank (#newmomfail), but I did make time to write a weekly maternity leave diary.
 Here’s a peek into my initial journey into motherhood.

 Week 1: Nicholas has exited the womb

 I still can’t believe the little human I’ve been growing inside of me is finally here.
 Childbirth has left me feeling achy and exhausted, but the weirdest part of all is how different I feel in my own skin.
 It doesn’t feel like mine anymore.
 My deflated belly feels loose.
 In fact, the skin all over my body feels looser and rougher than before – and well, I can’t even imagine what’s going on with my vagina.
 I don’t have the nerve to look down there yet.
 I feel like a new person, and I wonder if anyone realizes that I’m not the same person I was a week ago.

 My husband, Kevin, and I are adjusting to our new life as parents – and the struggle is real.
 So are the sleepless nights.
 We’re taking shifts to care for our little man who has yet to distinguish night and day, and the exhaustion has already set in.

 Week 2: Pump it up